LazyTuba/completion-tracker/README.md

 used to override the trackType specified for that tag during instantiation.

-For example, the following loops will complete the task sets specified by tagSpecs.
+For example, the following loops will register the posts needed to meet the 'complete' requirements of the three tag sets specified by tagSpecs.

     for (i = 0; i < 3;  i++) {trackster.post('a', "This is A number " + i )};
     for (i = 0; i < 5;  i++) {trackster.post('b', "This is B number " + i )};